 Someday, we’ll all have retinal scanners to unlock our doors, I thought.
 In the meantime, how on earth will he manage on his own?

 Quite well, thank you very much.
 Turns out necessity is the mother of invention.

 During his first year in residency at university he discovered the multiple uses and relative invisibility of a lanyard.

-A lanyard can be attached to the belt loop of your pants and the keys on it can tuck into your pocket quite nicely.
+A lanyard can be attached to the belt loop of your pants, the keys on it can tuck into your pocket quite nicely, and it doesn’t have to be detached to unlock your door.
 End result – he has not lost his keys yet.
 They are with him at all times.
 Simply brilliant.